Benefits Of Deep Root Fertilization

 There are a lot of factors that cause stress to your landscape trees.
 Poor drainage causing standing water, improper watering times, compacted soils, and competition with lawn grass can slow the growth of your trees.
 Stressed trees can be more susceptible to infestation by insects and disease, making them more vulnerable.

-The best way to take care of your landscape like you do for your turf grass with deep root fertilization.
+The best way to take care of your landscape as you do for your turf grass with deep root fertilization.
 This is also called root level fertilization.
 Deep root fertilization is a very effective process of injecting a water and fertilizer mixture into the soil about 6-8 inches deep and far enough from the crown to be where the feeder roots are located.
-If a hedge is being root feed, the injections will be every 2 feet along the front, sides, and back.
+If a hedge is being root fed, the injections will be every 2 feet along the front, sides, and back.
 If a small tree is being injected the injections will be every 2 feet around the dripline or out a couple of feet.
 When deep root fertilization is done on large trees, a grid pattern is used so that the entire area under the large trees has been injected.
 It is important to remember that tree roots remain active year round and the trees will benefit from fertilization even though the tree may appear dormant.
 The plant will be slower to take up the nutrients, but the nutrients will stay there and be available to use as needed.

 Tree and Shrub Roots